-Resident is exposed to a rich curriculum and mentoring experience that integrates the clinical expertise of practitioners both within and outside of the UCSF Medical Center and Outpatient Faculty Practice.
+The resident will be exposed to a rich curriculum and mentoring experience that integrates the clinical expertise of practitioners both within and outside of the UCSF Medical Center and Outpatient Faculty Practice.
 The Residency includes collaboration with the UCSF/SFSU Graduate Program in Physical Therapy and access to the breadth of resources and clinical expertise available within the UCSF Health System.

-This program is a multi-facility residency incorporating rotations in acute care at the UCSF Medical Center at Parnassus and outpatient care at the UCSF Outpatient Faculty Practice with additional patient care clinical experiences at Laguna Honda Hospital, Zuckerberg San Francisco General Hospital, and several multidisciplinary clinics at UCSF.
+This program is a multi-facility residency program incorporating rotations in acute care at the UCSF Medical Center at Parnassus and outpatient care at the UCSF Outpatient Faculty Practice with additional patient care clinical experiences at Laguna Honda Hospital, Zuckerberg San Francisco General Hospital, and several multidisciplinary clinics at UCSF.

-The mission of the Neurologic Physical Therapy Residency Program is to provide a comprehensive neurologic curriculum including mentoring and teaching experiences to facilitate the advanced clinical development of physical therapists who will provide exceptional evidence-based and patient-centered physical therapy services, and become future educators of the next generation of physical therapists.
+The mission of the Neurologic Physical Therapy Residency Program is to provide a comprehensive neurologic curriculum including mentoring and teaching experiences to facilitate the advanced clinical development of physical therapists who will provide exceptional evidence-based and patient-centered physical therapy services and become future educators of the next generation of physical therapists.

 The UCSF Neurologic Physical Therapy Residency Program is committed to training and supporting physical therapists from all backgrounds, including traditionally underrepresented groups, to enhance the diversity of our residency training programs and to meet the needs of the diverse, multi-ethnic populations we serve.